 If you stopped by just for a quick tip:

-To stay on the safe side, stick with any rice cooker that has a ceramic bowl, like the Aroma Housewares ARC-6206C Ceramic Rice Cooker, that you can buy here on Amazon.
-(The link is non-affiliate, so I am not getting anything if you buy it.
-I intend to make this the best experience for you.)
+To stay on the safe side, stick with any rice cooker with a ceramic bowl, like the Aroma Housewares ARC-6206C Ceramic Rice Cooker, which you can buy here on Amazon.

 Now that you know what rice cooker without Teflon you should aim for, let’s take a closer look at the whole topic.

 Originally I wanted to include more different types of rice cookers without Teflon.
 I have found out that even my favorite brand Zojirushi has some form of Teflon on their rice cookers.
 In most cases, it is a coating that is over either aluminum (in cheaper models) or stainless steel (in more expensive) ones.

 This news slightly bends my views on one of my previous articles about rice cookers with timers.
 But after some brainstorming and the information, I am about to tell you it doesn’t change what I have written.

 The issue behind other types of rice cookers without Teflon is the fact that it is tough to find out if they have one or not.

-Now, most manufacturers won’t mention this, but they will say that the pot of the rice cooker is nonstick.
-That can mean pretty much anything, because under nonstick also falls anodized aluminum, ceramics, silicone, enameled cast iron, and seasoned cookware.
+Now, most manufacturers won’t mention this, but they will say that the rice cooker pot is nonstick.
+That can mean pretty much anything because under nonstick also falls anodized aluminum, ceramics, silicone, enameled cast iron, and seasoned cookware.